Frequently Asked questions

 We typically aim to provide volunteer opportunities that fit within half an hour up to an hour and a half.

-Will I Eat With the Meals on wheels Clients?
+Will I Eat with the Home Delivered Meals Clients?

 Volunteers are expected to deliver the meal and generally check in with the clients to make sure they are okay through a friendly greeting or brief conversation.
 You are not expected to stay with the client for the meal as you will have several clients on your route.